 - I am a supervisor and inadvertently approved an employee's timesheet.
 How can I get the timesheet returned to me?

 - You should contact your Department Time Administrator (DTA) for assistance.
-They will be able to return the timesheet if it has not already been submitted to PPS.
+They will be able to return the timesheet if it has not already been submitted to UCPath.

 Once the timesheet has been returned to you, you should return it to the employee if changes need to be made.
 If the employee is unavailable to make the needed changes to their timesheet, you may make the changes on their timesheet.
-The employee will receive an email indicating what changes were made to their timesheet.
+The employee will receive an email indicating what changes were made.